-This Thai chicken curry with coconut milk and basil recipe is one of my top five all-time favorite go-to recipes.
+This instant pot Thai basil chicken curry with coconut milk recipe is one of my top five all-time favorite go-to recipes.
 I make it 2-3 times a month.
 It will become your favorite too.
-If you follow me at all, you’ve probably started to notice that I like a wide variety of cuisines.
+If you follow me at all, you've probably started to notice that I like a wide variety of cuisines.

 I like to pick the best recipes for each type of cuisine and simplify and Americanize them.
-This Thai chicken curry with coconut milk and basil recipe is a good example of that.
-It’s traditionally a Thai recipe, but I’ve adapted it for the crockpot – because, well, the crock pot is awesome.
+This recipe is a good example of that.
+It's traditionally a Thai recipe, but I've adapted it for the crockpot - because, well, the crockpot is awesome.

 - Every time I use chicken thighs in a recipe someone asks me if they can substitute chicken breasts.
 Sure.
-I suppose you can, but chicken breasts are meant for recipes you cook with high heat quickly, like chicken nuggets, pieces of chicken in pasta or in my lemon chicken.
+I suppose you can, but chicken breasts are meant for recipes you cook with high heat quickly, like coconut chicken tenders, pieces of chicken in pasta or in my Paleo lemon chicken recipe.
 Chicken thighs are best for recipes where you cook low and slow, like this one!
-Using chicken thighs in a crock pot makes them really tender and it’s a lot harder to dry out chicken thighs.
+Using chicken thighs in a crockpot makes them really tender and it's a lot harder to dry out chicken thighs.
 Chicken breasts in this recipe would be tough and dry.
 Bonus!
 Chicken thighs are usually cheaper than chicken breasts.

 - I often make this recipe in a pan on the stovetop.
 It's pretty much the same process.
 Just let it cook until the chicken is nice and tender, about an hour or so.

-- I’m really picky about my spices.
-I really do think that the Spice Hunter curry is the bomb (and no one is paying me to tell you that).
-They just have so much more flavor than other spices, especially their curry powder.
+- I'm really picky about my spices.
+I really do think that the Spice Hunter curry is the best (and no one is paying me to tell you that).
+They just have so much more flavor than other spices, especially their curry powder .

 - I use frozen chicken thighs all the time, so don't be afraid to try that.
 The only difference is it takes a bit longer to come to pressure.